fedevillalp/foodrecognition/README.md

-# OBJECT RECOGNITION
+# FOOD RECOGNITION AND NUTRITIONAL INFORMATION

-This app recognizes the ingredients present in a food image.
+This app recognizes the ingredients present in a food image and returns its nutritional information.
 It uses the Clarify machine learning API (food model) to recognize the base ingredients in a picture.
 Soon after it makes an API call to Nutritinoix and provides a table with the nutritional information of the ingredients that were identified.

 #1.
 Example #1